-The activities in Denmark within waste management are covered by ISO 9001 and ISO 14001 certificates and during 2018 the new versions of the ISO standards ISO9001:2015 and ISO 14001:2015 have been implemented.
+The activities in Denmark within waste management are covered by ISO 9001 and ISO 14001 certifications.

 Marius Pedersen Group has identified

 - · fuel (diesel) and - electricity

 as the main resources being used during collection, transport and handling of waste products and the consumption of these resources leads to an environmental impact.